Hadith vs. Qur'anic Logic:

 8. Composition of Wahi (Revelation)

-The Qur’an draws a sharp line between ordinary speech and what was divinely revealed (nazzala).
-Revelation is always tied to sūrahs and āyāt (structured chapters and verses), never with ordinary speech.
+The Qur’an draws a sharp line between ordinary speech and what was divinely revealed (nazzala) for us.
+Such revelation is always tied to sūrahs and āyāt (structured chapters and verses), never with ordinary speech.

 And when you bring not a verse